Hawaiian men imprisoned for hate crime beating to pay $25K - KESQ

 “We’ll never get anything back,” she said.

-Attorneys for Aki and Alo-Kaonohi didn’t immediately respond to emails seeking comment.
+Salina Kanai, an attorney for Alo-Kaonohi, declined to comment.
+Aki’s attorney didn’t immediately respond to an email seeking comment.

 Aki and Alo-Kaonohi won’t be expected to begin paying monthly installments until they are released from prison.